transmitly/transmitly/README.md

 ### Next Steps
 We've only scratched the surface.
-Transmitly can do a **LOT** more to _deliver_ more value for your entire team.
-[Check out the Kitchen Sink](/samples/Transmitly.KitchenSink.AspNetCoreWebApi) sample to learn more about Transmitly's concepts while we work on improving our [wiki](https://github.com/transmitly/transmitly/wiki).
+Transmitly can do a lot more to deliver value for your team.
+[Check out the Kitchen Sink](/samples/Transmitly.KitchenSink.AspNetCoreWebApi) sample to learn more about Transmitly concepts while we continue improving the [wiki](https://github.com/transmitly/transmitly/wiki).

 ### Supported Dependency Injection Containers
 |Container |  Project | Package |